opencitations/oc_graphenricher/README.md

 Any new identifier found will be added to the BR.

-Then, for each AR related to the BR, get the list of all the identifier already contained and:
+Then, for each Agent Role (AR) related to the BR, get the list of all the identifier already contained and:
-- If doesn't have an ORCID, it query Crossref to get it
+- If doesn't have an ORCID, it query ORCID to get it
 - If doesn't have a VIAF, it query VIAF to get it
 - If doesn't have a Wikidata ID, it query Wikidata by means of all the other identifier to get one
-- If the AR is related to a publisher, it query Crossref to get its ID by means of its DOI
+- If the Agent Role (AR) is related to a publisher, it query Crossref to get its ID by means of its DOI

 Any new identifier found will be added to the AR.